nguyenkvvn/Superstar-STR15/README.md

 2. Cut off and sand FLUSH the trigger bow of a mil-spec AR-15 trigger.
 3. Test fitment of the epoxy trigger mate onto the AR-15 trigger.
 4. If fitment is successful, use epoxy to bond the parts.
 Bind the parts in a vice, and leave to cure overnight.

+## Instructions for TheDecliner's trigger
+Instructions for his trigger can be found in the root folder, in "TheDecliner's Triggers".
+Follow the instructions for those triggers.

 ## Printing Tips
 * It is recommended to print the receiver _upside-down_.
 (That is, the space where the upper receiver would go is against the build plate.)